DKonst21/Shorten_link/readme.md

 Getting the number of clicks on a short link.

 ## Setting up the environment.
-To run the application, you need to get a token from [api-ssl.bitly.com](https://api-ssl.bitly.com).
-Instructions for obtaining are on this site.
-The token name BITLY_TOKEN contains the value of the API-key.
+To run the application, you need to get a token from [app.bitly.com/settings/api/](https://app.bitly.com/settings/api/).
+In the "access token" section, enter the password for your account on the site and click the button "generate key".
+The token name BITLY_TOKEN contains the value of the API-key and is located in .env.

-### How to get
+### How to get a short link through terminal
-Launch via terminal:
+Launch through terminal:
 #### ```python main.py https://api-ssl.bitly.com```

 ## How to install